-Before allowing your youngster to ride the ATV, read "Important Message To Parents" (beginning on page 4) carefully and decide whether your youngster is ready to ride.
+Before allowing your youngster to ride the ATV, read "Important Message To Parents" carefully and decide whether your youngster is ready to ride.

 You need to prepared before riding.
 This includes getting proper instruction, making sure your ATV is in good operating condition, and learning some basic safe-rifing rules.